shopping_cart

 Author profile

-John is an Associate Professor at the School of Business Law and Taxation in the Australian School of Business at the University of New South Wales.
+John is an Professor, School of Taxation and Business Law, UNSW Sydney, Business School.
 He spent seven years in private legal practice before becoming an academic in 1985.
 Since then he has acted as an academic consultant for professional firms, financial institutions and the Australian Government.
 He was the inaugural Honorary Research Fellow of the Taxation Institute.
-His research and teaching focus on corporate and international taxation and on capital gains tax.
+His research and teaching focus on corporate and international taxation and on capital gains tax. - Current at 29 October 2019

 Click here to expand/collapse more articles by C John TAYLOR.